SolomonKwan/Sicario/Info.md

 # Information
 This file is just for me to document project development information.
 Purely for my own information.

+<strong>Potential Considerations</strong>
+- Precompute and store all the moves as integers at compile time?

 <strong>Upcoming release</strong>
 </br>
 v0.9.0